-- detailed records are kept of the academic progress being made by pupils withdisabilities/ special needs/learning difficulties - staff work in partnership with parents and carers to ensure that pupils with disabilities/special needs/learning difficulties benefit fully from their time spent inschool - resources are targeted and utilised to ensure pupils with disabilities/special needs/learning difficulties fulfil their potential - Resources will be vetted to ensure that they show girls, boys, women and men involved in a diverse range of non-stereotypical roles and activities, thereby challenging stereotyped ideas about what people with disabilities can do - early intervention, target setting and regular monitoring of pupils with disabilities/special needs/learning difficulties is routine practice - appropriate use is made of local authority support services to ensure that pupils with disabilities/special needs/learning difficulties fulfil their potential - the early identification of pupils with emotional and behavioural difficulties takesplace.
+- detailed records are kept of the academic progress being made by pupils with disabilities/ special needs/learning difficulties - staff work in partnership with parents and carers to ensure that pupils with disabilities/special needs/learning difficulties benefit fully from their time spent in school - resources are targeted and utilised to ensure pupils with disabilities/special needs/learning difficulties fulfil their potential - early intervention, target setting and regular monitoring of pupils with disabilities/special needs/learning difficulties is routine practice

+- appropriate use is made of local authority support services to ensure that pupils with disabilities/special needs/learning difficulties fulfil their potential - the early identification of pupils with emotional and behavioural difficulties takes place.

-Moreover, we will take appropriate action to try to ensure such difficulties do not lead to underachievement, dissatisfaction and/or exclusion
+Moreover, we will take appropriate action to try to ensure such difficulties do not lead to underachievement, dissatisfaction and/or exclusion.